AlgyJr/ios_guides/RottenTomatoes-Tutorial.md

 ### Movies Screen
 3. Add a TableViewController to display list of movies
 4. Create custom cell
+5. Bind custom cell to source code via a UITableViewCell class
-5. Use RottenTomatoes API to request movies data
+6. Use RottenTomatoes API to request movies data
-6. Parse data and use it to display title, synopsis and image in cell
+7. Parse data and use it to display title, synopsis and image in cell

 ### Movie Detail Screen
-7. Add a ViewController to display details of selected movie
+8. Add a ViewController to display details of selected movie

 ### Transition from Movies to Movie Detail screen
-8. Add Segue method to transition
+9. Add Segue method to transition
-9. Create a Movie class to store information to pass to Movie Detail ViewController
+10. Create a Movie class to store information to pass to Movie Detail ViewController
-10. Display passed movie data in Movie Detail screen
+11. Display passed movie data in Movie Detail screen

 ## Steps in detail